sandrocan/LLMs-for-design-of-alkali-activated-concrete-formulations/README.md

 ### Configure And Run Experiments

-To run the experiments, execute each cell consecutively.
+To run the experiments, execute each cell in the notebook consecutively.

 1. Specify the details of the experiments you would like to run